© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Winchester Cathedral Close is a scheduled monument protected by Historic England under reference 1005520.
 View the official record →

-Winchester Cathedral Close is a medieval ecclesiastical precinct surrounding Winchester Cathedral in Hampshire, England.
+Winchester Cathedral Close is a historic precinct surrounding Winchester Cathedral in Hampshire, England, which developed as the canonical and administrative heart of the cathedral and its associated institutions from the medieval period onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005520.

 Winchester Cathedral Close is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005520.